Growing the field of stem cell research

 In 2012, three UK Research Councils announced their intentions to invest £25M in research to address the scientific and technical challenges required to support the development of regenerative medicine therapies for a range of applications.
 The UK Regenerative Medicine Platform (UKRMP) is funded by BBSRC, EPSRC and MRC.

 As part of the UKRMP, £4.5M was allocated to establish a new 'hub' for pluripotent stem cell research.
-The Pluripotent Stem Cell Platform, directed by BBSRC-funded researcher Professor Peter Andrews, brings together a multidisciplinary team from the Centre for Stem Cell Biology, Sheffield University, the Wellcome Trust/MRC Stem Cell Institute, University of Cambridge, the Loughborough University-led EPSRC Centre for Innovative Manufacturing in Regenerative Medicine, the Wellcome Trust Sanger Institute, the BBSRC-supported Babraham Institute and the National Institute of Biological Standards and Control.
+The Pluripotent Stem Cell Platform, directed by BBSRC-funded researcher Professor Peter Andrews, brings together a multidisciplinary team from the Centre for Stem Cell Biology, The University of Sheffield, The Wellcome Trust/MRC Stem Cell Institute, University of Cambridge, the Loughborough University-led EPSRC Centre for Innovative Manufacturing in Regenerative Medicine, the Wellcome Trust Sanger Institute, the BBSRC-supported Babraham Institute and the National Institute of Biological Standards and Control.

 Induced pluripotent stem cell (IPSC) technology – a way of restoring the flexibility of embryonic cells (which can turn into any type of cell) to adult stem cells – is a particularly exciting area that provides the opportunity not only to develop therapies matched to a patient's own cells but also to establish more accurate cellular models of diverse human diseases based upon the genotype of affected individuals.